William Stafford Parsons

 wsp_hash_oaat_initialize() is the initialization function that accepts the following argument.

-s is a struct wsp_hash_oaat_s pointer.
+1: s is the struct wsp_hash_oaat_s pointer.

-input is the const uint8_t array to hash.
+3: input is the const uint8_t array to hash.

-s is a struct wsp_hash_oaat_s pointer.
+4: s is the struct wsp_hash_oaat_s pointer.

 wsp_hash_oaat_finalize() is the finalization function that accepts the following argument.